 Risk factor to be assessed Assessment process / tool Intervention to address impairment Vision A question about spectacle use.
 Measurement of distance and near visual acuity.
 RCP 'Look Out' vision tool Access to own, clean spectacles.
 Appropriate supervision in new environment in cases of severe visual impairment.
-Keep ward areas and toilets clear of clutter, trip or slip hazards.
+Keep ward areas and toilets well lit, clear of clutter, trip or slip hazards.
 Provide colour coding to bays / rooms and clear signage for toilets and other facilities.
-Use adequate contrast between colours for people with visual impairment.
-Provide information and educational materials for the patient and their family.
-NAIF patient resources are available here.
-Lying/ standing blood pressure Procedure for measuring lying and standing blood pressure (BP): Measured as per the RCP guide Medication review, assessment of fluid balance / hydration, management of medical causes such as sepsis, strategies to minimise impact (i.e. sitting up slowly), stockings.
-Presence of delirium Screening using 4 assessment test (4AT) Awareness of needs relating to cognitive impairment, "This is me" document, consideration of supervision requirements, alternative methods to using the call bell / remembering verbal instructions, providing occupation appropriate to abilities.
-Alternative methods to using the call bell / remembering verbal instructions if supervision or assistance is needed to walk.
+Use adequate contrast between colours of equipment, décor, walking aids for people with visual impairment (local adaptations advised depending on resource availability).
+Provide information and educational materials for the patient and their family - available here.
+Lying/ standing blood pressure Measured as per RCP guide Medication review, assessment of fluid balance / hydration, management of medical causes such as sepsis, strategies to minimise impact (i.e. sitting up slowly), stockings.
+Presence of delirium Screening using 4 assessment test (4AT) Awareness of needs relating to cognitive impairment, "This is me" document, consideration of supervision requirements, alternative methods to using the call bell / remembering verbal instructions Alternative methods to using the call bell / remembering verbal instructions if supervision or assistance is needed to walk.
 Providing person-centred occupation appropriate to abilities to alleviate boredom.
 Continence management plan may include toileting routine, management of constipation, hydration, medication.
-Provide information and educational materials for the patient and their family.
-NAIF patient resources are available here.
+Provide information and educational materials for the patient and their family - available here.